QUT Digital Child Higher Degree Research scholarship EOI

 - The scholarship can be undertaken on a full-time or part-time basis.

-- Due to funding arrangements for the scholarship, applicants must be a domestic or international student currently located in Australia with study rights and available to commence studies in 2021.
+- Due to funding arrangements for the scholarship, applicants must be a domestic or international student currently located in Australia with study rights.

 - A scholarship, tax exempt and indexed annually, from $28,597 per annum for a period of 3 years will be provided to the successful applicant.